Applying to Graduate School

-Whether you are planning to pursue a graduate degree in law, medicine, social work, business, or psychology, Career Services can assist with the application and interview process.
+No matter what graduate degree you are planning to pursue, Career Services can assist with the application and interview process.
 We can help you refine your interests and find a graduate program that fits your needs.
-Do you need a curriculum vita (CV) or a resume?
-We can help.
-You can have your personal statements reviewed by a career counselor, as well as schedule a mock interview tailored to your graduate program of choice.
+You can have your resume and personal statements reviewed by a career counselor your needs, as well as schedule a mock interview tailored to your graduate program of choice

 Questions to Ask Yourself Before Applying: